bliitzen/my-portfolio/README.md

 # my-portfolio
-# This is my current portfolio.
-Give me some feedback and enjoy!
+# This is my first ever html/css project.
+Enjoy :)